InternationalKoder/Galanext/readme.md

 Using Galanext
 --------------

-If you are using a GNU/Linux system, you can directly run the "Galanext" file in the root folder.
-Make sure that the "resources" folder is next to the "Galanext" file.
+If you are using a GNU/Linux system, you can directly run the *Galanext* file in the root folder.
+Make sure that the *resources* folder is next to the *Galanext* file.
+If it does not work, you can try running the *start_galanext.sh* script.

-If this one doesn't work or if you're using another operating system, you have to compile the program.
+If it still does not work or if you are using another operating system, you have to compile the program.

 To compile the game, you need a C++ compiler and the SFML 2.3 API for this compiler.
 You can also use CMake (http://www.cmake.org/).